loyispa/sketches-rust/README.md

 # sketches-rust
-This is a direct port of the java [DDSketch](https://github.com/DataDog/sketches-java) quantile implementation writen by Rust.
-DDSketch is mergeable, meaning that multiple sketches from distributed systems can be combined in a central node.
+The port of the [DDSketch](https://github.com/DataDog/sketches-java) rust implementation.

 # Features
-It aims at as compatible as possible with Java implementations, here is some features has support:
-- [x] CubicallyInterpolatedMapping
+- CubicallyInterpolatedMapping
-- [x] LogarithmicMapping
+- LogarithmicMapping
-- [x] CollapsingHighestDenseStore: collapse the highest bucket when reach specified size
+- CollapsingHighestDenseStore: collapse the highest bucket when reach specified size
-- [x] CollapsingLowestDenseStore: collapse the lowest bucket when reach specified size
+- CollapsingLowestDenseStore: collapse the lowest bucket when reach specified size
-- [x] UnboundedSizeDenseStore: unlimited bucket
+- UnboundedSizeDenseStore: unlimited bucket
-- [x] Merge with other instance
+- Merge with other instance
-- [x] Deserialize from bytes
-- [x] Serialize to bytes
+- Serialize & Deserialize

 # Usage